The object of our aging research is to identify genetic and environmental determinants influencing our health, aging, and life expectancy.

 During the last 170 years, mean life expectancy for Danes has increased significantly.
 Part of this increase can be attributed to a generally higher standard of living, but there is a continued large variation with regard to our physical and cognitive abilities in extreme old age.
 The development implies that the proportion of elderly people in the population is greater today than in the past and therefore there is great political awareness of the health of the aged as well as their ability to take care of themselves.

 Is it a goal to live long?

-The object is through studies of large groups of middle-aged and aged persons to identify genetic and environmental determinants which influence our health, aging, and life expectancy.
-The focus is on physical and intellectual abilities as well as age-related illnesses.
+The object is through studies of large groups of middle-aged and aged persons to identify genetic and environmental determinants that influence our health, aging, and life expectancy.
+The focus is on physical and intellectual abilities as well as on age-related illnesses.
 Earlier studies have shown that approximately a quarter of the variation in longevity derives from genetic factors, while about half of the variation in physical and cognitive abilities at the highest ages can be ascribed to genetic determinants.